CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

 Bigger models/faster speeds = better quality = more VRAM + more CUDA cores = higher API prices.

   - Google does provide free APIs, and Gemini 2.0 Flash is generally stronger than ~70% of small open-source models, but with quota limits.
 Bigger models = stricter limits.</br>
-    - If you don’t have a GPU with ≥8 GB VRAM (absolute minimum 6 GB) (Mac needs 16 GB unified memory), it’s recommended to choose Google free API (can be found in google ai studio).
+    - If you don’t have a GPU with ≥8 GB VRAM (absolute minimum 6 GB) (Mac needs 16 GB unified memory), it’s recommended to choose [Free API](Freellmapi.md) .
     - I haven't used the AMD AI Max+ 395 series.
 Not sure about its compatibility or performance.
 Its design is similar to the unified memory of Mac, but with a smaller bandwidth.

 - **Privacy/Moderation**
   - **Local models**: generally no privacy-leak concerns because everything runs locally.
 The main issue is moderation (you can choose fine-tuned models to avoid it).

-  - **google api free tier**: also no privacy concerns—because there’s no privacy (lol).
+  - **google [API](Freellmapi.md) free tier**: also no privacy concerns—because there’s no privacy (lol).
 Google clearly states free-tier data may be used for training, and there’s no opt-out.

   - **Paid APIs**: by nature, true E2EE isn’t currently feasible, and the closest alternative (TEE) is usually not offered to regular users.</br>
 Most providers only do transport + storage encryption; plaintext is visible on the server.
 They promise to protect and regularly delete your data and usually offer an opt-out from training.</br>